becarpenter/book6/01. Introduction and Foreword/Why version 6.md

 designating it as IPv7 without a formal IANA assignment.
 This caused some discomfort in the Internet community and became known in technical circles as the “Kobe incident”.
-Numbers 8 and 9 were used by proposals that came to be merged into IPv6's ultimate design.
+Numbers 8 and 9 were used by proposals that were considered before IPv6's ultimate design.
 As the lowest number available after 4, and already used by the same author's SIP, number 6 was kept for the first official specification in
 [RFC 1883](https://www.rfc-editor.org/info/rfc1883).
 Therefore, do not